daronphang/coding_resources/computer-science/algorithms/sorting/non-comparison/radix.md

 ```
 radixSort(A, d) {
   for (i=1; i <d; i++)
-    use stable sort to sort array A on digit i
+    use counting sort as subroutine (or any stable sort) to sort array A on digit i
 }
 ```